Micuks/ChatGPT-Proxy-V4/README.md

 # ChatGPT-Proxy-V4
-Cloudflare Bypass for OpenAI based on `puid`
+Cloudflare Bypass for OpenAI based on `puid`, Modified to make it work happy with transitive-bullshit/chatgpt-api.

 ## Requirements